-CS 39 Prof. Amit Chakrabarti Fall 2003 Homework 2 Computer Science Department Theory of Computation Due Oct 13, 2004 Dartmouth College
+CS 39 1.0 Prof. Amit Chakrabarti Fall 2006 Homework 2 Computer Science Department Theory of Computation Due Oct 11, 2006 Dartmouth College

 Hint: Approach 1: Build an NFA.
-Nondeterministically guess which state the DFA for L will end up in after reading x and nondeterministically guess a y to append to x.
+Suppose x is the input string.
+Nondeterministically guess which state the DFA for L will end up in after reading x and nondeterministically guess a y to append to x as in the definition of HALF(L).
 Approach 2: Build a DFA.
-Work forwards and backwards simultaneously and try to meet in the middle.
+As you read x, work forwards and backwards simultaneously and try to meet in the middle.